picoded/JavaCommons-dstack/src/main/java/picoded/dstack/connector/README.md

 # dstack.connector

 Contains multiple XConnector classes, within their own package namespace.
-This provides a connection to the respective backend, given the required config map.
+Which provides a connection to the respective backend, given the required config map.

 Examples include, but not limited to

-+ HazelcastConnector
++ hazelcast.HazelcastConnector
-+ JSqlConnector
++ jsql.JSqlConnector

+XConnector must be in their own X package namespace.

 Every connection object returned by the XConnector class is **required** to be thread safe, and handles any connection pooling internally if needed.
 Returned connector object is expected to be use concurrently by multiple threads.